anubhav0fnu/Synthetic-video-generation-for-Autonomous-cars/README.md

 The below directory structure is needed for `src/semantic_seg_gen` because it contains deeplab code & datasets in TFrecord format.
 For this component, I have used a well documented pre-existing implementation of [deeplab](https://github.com/tensorflow/models/tree/master/research/deeplab).

-As, GitHub doesn't support large files, so I have written extra instructions while describing the directory structure.
+As, GitHub doesn't support large files, I have written extra instructions while describing the directory structure.
 Datasets, models, & frozen graphs could be downloaded using [this script](src/semantic_seg_gen/download_data_in_dir.sh).

 ---
 ```bash